-We have adopted a related party transaction policy, which requires that certain related party transactions be approved by our board of directors and audit committee.
-We intend to afford ourselves of the Nasdaq foreign private issuer exemption from the requirement that our audit committee have review and oversight over all "related party transactions," as defined in Item 7.B of Form 20-F. The definition of "related party transactions policy is not as broad as the definition in Item 7.B of Form 20-F.
+We have adopted a related party transaction policy, which requires that certain related party transactions be approved by our Board and audit committee.
+We intend to afford ourselves of the Nasdaq foreign private issuer exemption from the requirement that our audit committee have review and oversight over all "related party transactions," as defined in Item 7.B of Form 20-F. The definition of "related party transactions" per our related party transaction policy is not as broad as the definition in Item 7.B of Form 20-F.